-- 1. Registration for practicals will take place in the manner and by the deadline indicated in the study guide or on Blackboard for the practical in question. - 2.
+- 1. Registration for practicals will take place in the manner and by the deadline indicated in the study guide, on Brightspace or in the Implementation Regulations of the TER for the practical in question. - 2.
 In special cases the Board of Examiners may deviate from the period of registration referred to in subsection 1, however only in favour of the student. - 3.
 Students who do not register for a practical on time may not participate in that practical.
 In exceptional circumstances the Board of Examiners may allow the student to participate in the practical. - 4.
 If a student participates in a practical for which the student was not properly registered, the Board of Examiners will declare the results of the practical to be invalid.